underground-software/ILKD_course_materials/slides/write.md

 1. Create a local copy of the file position

-1. Perform virtual filesystem (VFS)
+1. Perform virtual filesystem (VFS) write

 1. If needed, update the file position